 Each year camera manufacturers are pushing the limits of sensor technology and the latest trend has been to increase sensor resolution to numbers that were considered unfathomable before.
-With full-frame cameras reaching 50 megapixels (MP) and medium format cameras pushing beyond 80 MP, we now know that the megapixel race won’t stop there and we will most likely be seeing cameras with even more resolution in the future.
+With full-frame cameras reaching 60 megapixels (MP) and medium format cameras pushing beyond 100 MP, we now know that the megapixel race won’t stop there and we will most likely be seeing cameras with even more resolution in the future.
 But the big question remains – how much resolution does one truly need today?
 Is 12 MP too little?
 Is 50 MP too much?
 While it is a subject that can be open to endless debates, I have been working on a methodology to determine the ideal megapixel range for one’s needs.
 In this article, I will share what I came up with and it will hopefully serve as a good guide for our readers in deciding how to address the megapixel quench.
-I highly recommend to read my camera resolution explained article as a pre-requisite to understand the relationship of resolution to printing, cropping, display size and to understand such terms as down-sampling in more detail.
+I highly recommend you read our camera resolution explained article as a pre-requisite to understand the relationship of resolution to printing, cropping, display size and to understand such terms as down-sampling in more detail.
+You may also want to read about how to increase the resolution of an image.

 1) Camera Resolution: Low, Medium or High?